Revisiting institutional punishment in the $N$-person prisoner's dilemma: Discussion

-In addition to the emphasis on communities, we consider some realistic improvements to the standard formulation of the $N$-person prisoner's dilemma with punishment, namely the elimination of overpunishment (i.e., the penalties for the different types of offenses are fixed), the high cost of sanctioning institutions (hence a minimum number $K_m=\zeta N$ of punishers to set them up), which must be maintained regardless of the presence or absence of offenders, and the division of the maintenance costs among the punishers.
+The study of large groups in finite as well as infinite populations is done in a variant of the standard formulation of the $N$-person prisoner's dilemma with pool punishment, where there is no overpunishment, i.e, the punishments for the different types of offenses are fixed, and a minimum number $K_m=\zeta N$ of punishers is required to form the sanctioning institution, which must be maintained regardless of the presence or absence of offenders.
+This constant maintenance cost is actually what distinguishes institutional punishment from peer punishment.
+The burden on punishers is reduced by assuming that the cost of maintenance is shared among punishers once their number exceeds $K_m$.
+All of these features have already been considered in the literature in a variety of different contexts (see, e.g., \cite{Dercole_2013,Vasconcelos_2013,Gois_2019,Boyd_2010,Pacheco_2009}), but here we have integrated them to offer a more complete model of institutional punishment.

 As expected, the replicator equations which describe the imitation dynamics in the infinite population limit (i.e., $M \to \infty$) predict that the all-defectors solution is always stable and that the all-cooperators solution is always unstable.
 The all-punishers solution is stable if the per capita cost to punishers of contributing to the sanctioning institution is less than the penalty to cooperators, and this cost plus the cost of contributing to public goods is less than the penalty to defectors.
 In this case, there is a lower threshold $z^*$ for the frequency of punishers in the population at large that guarantees the maintenance of the sanctioning institution and, consequently, the disappearance of both types of offenders, i.e., cooperators and defectors.
 This threshold has a non-trivial dependence on the community size $N$ (see Figs.\ \ref{fig:1} and \ref{fig:2}): $z^*$ increases with increasing $N$ when the per capita contribution to the sanctioning institution $\gamma$ is small, and decreases when it is large.
-For infinitely large communities (i.e., $N \to \infty$), we find $z^* \geq \zeta$, as expected.
+Sharing the cost of maintaining the sanctioning institution among the punishers once their number exceeds $K_m$ has some notable quantitative effects.
+To appreciate this, note that the scenario where there is no cost sharing and the punishers' contribution to the sanctioning institution is $\gamma$, regardless of their number, is obtained by setting $\zeta=1$ in Eqs.\ (\ref{lpu1}) and (\ref{lpu2}), which determine the eigenvalues of the community matrix for the all-punishers solution.
+Thus, sharing costs (i.e., $\zeta < 1$) increases the region of stability of the all-punishers fixed point in the parameter space.
+Similarly, Eqs.\ (\ref{znocinf}) and (\ref{znodinf}) show that cost sharing also increases the size of the domain of attraction of the all-punishers fixed point in the case of bistability.